 V. I. Lenin, The State and Revolution.
-Collected Works, Vol. 25, pp. 425-27 the greater and higher will become the role of the Economic Councils, which alone of all the state institutions are to endure.
+Collected Works, Vol. 25, pp. 425-27

+The more firmly the socialist revolution's gains become established and the socialist system becomes consolidated, the greater and higher will become the role of the Economic Councils, which alone of all the state institutions are to endure.
 And their position will become all the more durable the closer we approach the establishment of the socialist system and the less need there will be for a purely administrative apparatus, for an apparatus which is solely engaged in administration.
 After the resistance of the exploiters has been finally broken, after the working people have learned to organise socialist production, this apparatus of administration in the proper, strict, narrow sense of the word, this apparatus of the old state, is doomed to die; while the apparatus of the type of the Supreme Economic Council is destined to grow, to develop and become strong, performing all the main activities of organised society.